 According to a recent article 84% of people don’t know what’s in the injections that are given for Botox.

 Botox is a type of Botulinum toxin medically known as OnabotulinumtoxinA.
-It’s a neurotoxic protein produced by a bacteria.
+It’s a purified protein produced by a bacteria.

-Botox injections block certain chemical signals.
-The signals blocked are mostly those responsible for muscle contraction.
+The chemical signals blocked are blocked are mostly those responsible for muscle contraction.
 (2)